Geoffrey-McGregor/CHMC-Codes/README.md

 1. `PGaussSampler.m produces one of the convergence plots from Figure 4.`
 - Choosing the dimension **d** on line 9 from 1024, 2560 ,5120, 10240, 20480 or 40960 will reproduce the corresponding panels from Figure 4.
 - You may choose the value of **PGauss** on line 5 to be 2,4 or 6.
 Other choices will require alterations of the solvers in _CHMCVectorSolver.m_ and _HMCSolver.m_ See the paper's supplemental materials for implementation details.
+- More details on functionality of this file.

 # Matlab requirements